wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 <tr>
 <a name="pushRateLimitLogs"></a>
 <td>pushRateLimitLogs</td>
-<td markdown="span">Limit the outgoing logs rate at the proxy in MB/s.
+<td markdown="span">Limit the outgoing logs rate at the proxy, in MB/s.
 <br/> Default: NO_RATE_LIMIT.
 <br/> Version: Since 11.3</td>
 <td> Positive integer.